andylizf/MyCV/resume.typ

 )

 #resume-item[
-  - Architected scalable full-stack platform featuring real-time collaboration and LLM-powered Q&A serving 1000+ DAU ]
+  - Architected scalable full-stack platform that featured real-time collaboration and LLM-powered Q&A that served 1000+ DAU ]

 // #linebreak()